MyPureCloud/terraform-provider-genesyscloud/docs/resources/journey_action_map.md

 Required:

 - `key` (String) The event key.
 - `session_type` (String) The session type for which this condition can be satisfied.
+Valid values: web, app.
 - `stream_type` (String) The stream type for which this condition can be satisfied.
-Valid values: Web, Custom, Conversation.
+Valid values: Web, App.
 - `values` (Set of String) The event values.

 Optional: